thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 ^ The context.
 This is the first line that is actually executed.
 In this case, it will load "/" (the home page) in a browser.

-This (a "Given") as well as the next things ("When" and "Then") are each called a "Step".
+This (a "Given") as well as the next things ("When" and "Then") are each called a "Step."

 ```
 When I follow "Log In"